microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 permalink: /learn/programming-models/machines/overview
 ---

-## Programming model: asynchronous state-machines
+## Programming model: asynchronous state machines

-The _asynchronous state-machines_ programming model of Coyote is an actor-based programming model that exposes the `Machine` type.
+The _asynchronous state machines_ programming model of Coyote is an actor-based programming model that exposes the `StateMachine` type.
 Using this programming model allows you to create new machines and send events from one machine to another.

 A program written using this programming model consists of one or more state machines (which we simply